 The Delmarva Secondary is Norfolk Southern's primary north-south route on the Delmarva Peninsula.
 Stretching from Newark, De, to Pocomoke, Md, the branch intersects the New Castle Secondary and Reybold Connecting Track at Porter, forming a northern Delaware rail triangle between the Delmarva, the New Castle/Shellpot and Amtrak's NEC.
 Road trains, locals and Amtrak share this brief 6-mile stretch of the branch between Newark and Porter.
 Click here for a Timetable of the Delmarva (before the days of the Reybold Branch).

 NS operations on the Amtrak NEC are conducted on 160.920 mhz (AAR 54).
 Other NS operations are conducted on radio frequencies 160.800 mhz (AAR 46), 161.070 mhz (AAR 64), 160.410 mhz (AAR 20), 160.860 mhz (AAR 50) and 160.980 mhz (58).

 12G is the supply train for the Delmarva Peninsula, originating at Conway (Pittsburgh), Pa, and passing through the busy terminal of Enola (Harrisburg) before reaching Harrington.
-A crew is called out of Enola on Sunday-Friday evenings, typically between 1800 and 2359 to bring the train down the Port Road Branch from Enola to Perryville, Md, north on Amtrak's Northeast Corridor to Newark, De, and then south on the Delmarva Secondary to Harrington.
+A crew is called out of Enola on on evenings as required, typically between 1800 and 2359 to bring the train down the Port Road Branch from Enola to Perryville, Md, north on Amtrak's Northeast Corridor to Newark, De, and then south on the Delmarva Secondary to Harrington.
 Call time is highly dependent on when the inbound 12G and trains with connecting cars reach Enola, which dictate when the train is made up, inspected and ready to depart Enola.
 The only local work regularly performed by 12G is setting off cars for Dover, De, local H94 at Dover, and less frequently setting off stone at Felton, De.
 Due to congestion on the Port Road, Amtrak and the Delmarva, the train typically outlaws between Dover and Harrington and is relieved by a Harrington-based crew as required.